| About the Journal

 | Scope of the journal

 The journal will cover technical and clinical studies related to health; manuscript well focused on pre-cancerous, oral cancer, related to betel nut chewing habit, ethical and social issues in the field of comprehensive, multi-specialty basic and advanced dental care including its allied sciences like ENT, General Surgery, General Medicine, Plastic Surgery, Onco-Surgery, etc. It encourages authors to submit Original Research, Reviews, Case Reports, Short Communication, CPC (Clinico-Pathologic), Letter To Editor, Book Review, Clinical or experimental Researches, subject-specific boundaries (Allied Sciences), etc. & will Intend to provide a more comprehensive scientific platform by upgrading the general standards but also promoting research works.
 Articles with Experimental & Translational Research, Innovative/Clinical Trials with clinical interest and implications will be given preference.
+Subject that can contribute new knowledge about improving oral and general health inlcuding interactions between both at individual and community levels are encouraged.

 ORCID sidj -https://orcid.org/0000-0001-5090-1470